templatecookie/templatecookie/content/docs/jobpilot/system-setting/payment-gateway.md

 - Go to the Developers -> API Keys page on Mollie get your API key.
 - Go to your product installation Admin Panel -> Settings -> Payment Gateway -> Manual Payment -> Mollie and enter the given API Key.

+### Midtrans Setup
+The Midtrans integration gives your users the ability to pay with via the Midtrans payment gateway for purchases.

+- Go to [Midtrans](https://midtrans.com/id) and Login to your account.
+- Go to Settings -> Access Keys page on Midtrans get your API key.
+- Go to your product Admin Panel -> Settings -> Payment Gateway -> Manual Payment -> Midtrans and enter the given API Key.

+### Instamojo Setup
+The Instamojo integration gives your users the ability to pay with via the Instamojo payment gateway for purchases.

+- Go to [Instamojo](https://www.instamojo.com/) and Login to your account.
+- Go to Settings -> Api & Plugins page -> Scroll down to create new credentials -> select "WooCommerce / WordPress click" to generate credentials and get your API key.
+- Go to your product Admin Panel -> Settings -> Payment Gateway -> Manual Payment -> Instamojo and enter the given API Key.